symfony/symfony-docs/frontend/encore/advanced-config.rst

     // BAD - this replaces any extensions added by Encore
     // config.resolve.extensions = ['json'];

-If you absolutely need to overwrite or add to Encore config:
+If you need to overwrite or add options that are not supported by Encore, use this config:

 .. code-block:: javascript